MultiverseLearningProducts/swe/src/bootcamp/wk4/day5.md

 ## Lesson

 Your app will need to run in 3 different environments: Your laptop, the deployment server and when we are running tests.
-Before adding Cypress system (or end-to-end) tests make sure your app can run in a test mode.
+Before adding Cypress system (or end-to-end) tests make sure your app can run in a test mode (e.g. using a test or in-memory database with fixed 'seed' data).

-Then in your project folder run:
+To install Cypress in your project folder run:

 ```sh
 npm install cypress --save-dev